NaXzyu/Dialogos/docs/Design-Doc-SocraticAgent.md

 - **StateProperties**: Individual properties and context for each ParallelState, enabling localized decision-making and actions without direct interference from other states.
 - **SessionProperties**: A set of properties that can be shared across ParallelStates, allowing for coordinated actions and information exchange without concurrency issues.
 - **Action Potential**: A dynamic value associated with each ParallelState that determines its activation, ensuring the agent can adapt its focus and resources as needed.
+- **MVCC**: A multi-version concurrency control system that allows for multiple versions of StateProperties to exist simultaneously, enabling efficient and non-blocking read and write operations.
+- **Messaging Service**: A biological-inspired messaging system that uses regex filters to manage event communication, ensuring that states receive only the events relevant to their function.

 ```text
 +-------------------+     +-------------------+     +-------------------+